quaisx/kognita/README.md

 1. ~~Add node configuration file to allow nodes to be fine tuned based on the needs and the current state of the network.~~ DONE
 2. ~~Add gRPC service to allow a blockchain or dag component to interact with the node.~~ DONE
 3. ~~Add transaction injection utility to test the gRPC service and test its performance* - Work in progress...
 [WASM, YEW, ACTIX-WEB]~~ - PARKED FOR NOW
-4. Working defining transaction, block, and ledger structures, assembling transactions and blocks, building the ledger's DAG (unique order per node, not affecting the tx order in the Merkle tree)
+4.~~ Working defining transaction, block, and ledger structures, assembling transactions and blocks, building the ledger's DAG (unique order per node, not affecting the tx order in the Merkle tree)~~
+5. Serialize/Deserialize transactions (+TXIN/TXOUT); Hashing of Transactions; Validation of Transactions

 # NOTE
 As part of the latest task scope work, I have refactored the project structure by moving the p2p logic into crates/p2p and adding a web component in crates/web.